datastax/dsbulk/manual/settings.md

 Default: **&lt;unspecified&gt;**.

-#### --driver.auth.saslProtocol _&lt;string&gt;_
+#### --driver.auth.saslService _&lt;string&gt;_

-The SASL protocol name to use.
+The SASL service name to use.
 This value should match the username of the Kerberos service principal used by the DSE server.
 This information is specified in the `dse.yaml` file by the *service_principal* option under the *kerberos_options* section, and may vary from one DSE installation to another - especially if you installed DSE with an automated package installer.
 Providers that accept this setting:

  - `DseGSSAPIAuthProvider`